-Answer: Each Table can host up to 2 Artist per full table.
+Answer: Each table can host up to two artists.
 See below for future info about badges.

-Answer: Unless the Artist is purchasing a table & badge at the same time, Artist Alley Table Request ONLY covers the cost of the table setting, chairs and a valid place to sell artist wares.
-In order to participate in Artist Alley, artists will be required to purchase a full membership either prior or during the Table Request submission.
+Answer: The Artist Alley Table Request ONLY covers the cost of the table setting, chairs and a valid place to sell artist wares.
+In order to participate in Artist Alley, artists will be required to purchase a full membership.
 Only those with Artist Alley badge are allowed to sell and sit behind tables at any given time during the NekoCon event.

 Question: What do these Artist Alley badges do for me?

 Answer: The only two advantages the Artist Alley badge will do for you is to ensure an early entry to Artist Alley area (Hall B) for setup each day and permit only those wearing said badge to be behind the tables at any given time.
 (Yes, we do check and have been known to remove squatters and non-artists from behind tables).
 Other than that, your Artist Alley Badge is also your Con Membership Badge!
 This badge acts just like a regular weekend pass with same access to other NekoCon events.